jhui/jhui.github.io/_posts/2017-03-17-Deep-learning-tutorial-2.markdown

 y = 1.9  \cdot 10^{-7}  x^9 - 1.6 \cdot 10^{-5} x^8 + 5.6 \cdot 10^{-4} x^7 - 0.01 x^6  + 0.11 x^5 - 0.63 x^4 + 1.9  x^3 - 2.19  x^2 + 0.9 x - 0.0082
 $$

-which does not miss a single point in the sample.
 <div class="imgcap">
 <img src="/assets/dl/d3.png" style="border:none;width:70%">
 </div>

 Which model is correct?
 The answer is "don't know".
 Someone thinks the first one is simplier, and simple explanation deserves more credits.
 But if you show it to a stock broker, they may say the second curve looks closer to the market closing price of a stock.

 Instead, we should ask whether our model is too "custom tailor" for the training data, and fails to make generalized predictions.
-The second curve fits the sample data 100% but will make poor predictions if the true model is a straight line indeed.
+The second curve fits the sample data 100% but will make poor predictions if the true model is a straight line.

 #### Validation
-**Machine learning is about making predictions.** A model that has 100% accuracy in training can be a bad model for making predictions.
-For that, we often split our testing data into 3 parts: 80% for training, 10% for validation and 10% for testing.
-During training, we use the training dataset to build models with different network designs and hyperparameters like learning rate.
-We run those models with the validation dataset and pick the model with the highest accuracy.
-This strategy works if the validation dataset is close to what we want to predict.
-Otherwise, the picked model can make bad predictions.
-As the last safeguard, we use the 10% testing data for a final insanity check.
+**Machine learning is about making predictions.** A model that has 100% accuracy in training can be a bad model.
+For that, we split our testing data into 3 parts: say 80% for training, 10% for validation and 10% for testing.
+During training, we use the training dataset to build models with different hyperparameters.
+We run those models with the validation dataset and pick the one with the highest accuracy.
+This strategy works if the validation dataset is similar to what we want to predict.
+But as a last safeguard, we use the 10% testing data for a final insanity check.
 This testing data is for one last verification but not for model selection.
-If your testing result is dramatically differenced from the validation result, we need to randomize the data more, or to collect more data.
+If your testing result is dramatically different from the validation result, we need to randomize the data more, or to collect more data.

 #### Visualization
 We can train a model to create a boundary to separate the blue dots from the white dots below.
-A complex model produces far more sophisticated boundary shape than a low complexity model.
-In the circled area, if we miss the 2 left white dot samples in our training, a complex model may create an odd shape boundary just to include this white dot.
-A low complexity model can only produce a smoother surface which by chance may be more desirable.
-A complex model may also more vulnerable to outliers which a simple model may just ignore like the white dot in the green circle.
+A complex model can produce sophisticated boundaries comparing to a low complexity model.
+In the yellow circled area, if we miss the 2 left white dot samples in our training, a complex model may create an odd shape boundary just to include this white dot.
+A low complexity model may produce a smoother surface which by chance may include those 2 white dots.
+A complex model may mishandle outliers.
+For example, a complex model should ignore the white dot in the green circle like a simple model does.

 <div class="imgcap">
 <img src="/assets/dl/of.png" style="border:none;width:60%">